 Fees can be paid online using a UK bank registered card.
 There is also the facility to make bulk payments for landlords with many properties.

 It is unlikely that we would issue a licence to somebody living outside the UK.
-The Council will consider such a request if you can demonstrate that your duties as a Licence holder are adequately covered by a responsible person and that they have the authority and funds to carry out urgent repairs if needed.
-You can read more about our policy related to overseas landlords here.
+The council will consider such a request if you can demonstrate that your duties as a Licence holder are adequately covered by a responsible person and that they have the authority and funds to carry out urgent repairs if needed.

 Any convictions can affect the fit and proper person status and could therefore result in limitation in being able to manage a licensable property in future.
 The landlord can also be subject to;

 - Rent repayment Orders (RROs).
 If you live in a HMO that should be licensed but isn't, your landlord can be fined and ordered to repay up to 12 months' rent (or housing benefit to the council).

 - Reduced Capability to Evict.
 Many people living in HMOs have an assured shorthold tenancy If you're an assured shorthold tenant and the HMO should be licensed but isn't, any section 21 notice (two months' notice to leave) your landlord gives you is not valid.

 The Housing Act 2004 requires the council to hold a register of licensed properties in the borough.

 Property licensing conditions

 Application form help